felixsteghofer/digoo-m1x_hacks/README.md

 # DIGOO DG-M1X hacks

-This is a log of simple hacks for the cheap m1x.
+This is a log of simple hacks for the cheap, linux driven, Digoo DG-M1X.
 For now, this is only about to bring wifi up without using the app, setting the correct time(-zone) and installing an ssh server in place for the shipped telnetd.
+The api of the pan-tilt-zoom service could also be reverse engineered.

 Out of the box, this cam "features":
 - open telnet access as root (at least on this firmware `Linux goke 3.4.43-gk #56 PREEMPT Fri Sep 29 00:24:56 PDT 2006 armv6l GNU/Linux`)
 - ONVIF should be accessible at port 5000.
 Due to the android app tinyCam Monitor, it is supposed to use ONVIF `Profile S` (but as well as a lot of other people, I couldn't get it to work in other software).
-- rtsp access with user `admin`, pw `20160404` at port `554` and path `/onvif1` (respectively `/onvif2` with lower quality), e.g. `vlc rtsp://admin:20160404@<your-cams-ip>/onvif1`
+- rtsp access with `user: admin`, `pw: 20160404` at `port: 554` and `path: /onvif1` (respectively `/onvif2` with lower quality), e.g. `vlc rtsp://admin:20160404@<your-cams-ip>/onvif1`

-Using these rtsp parameters, I could get it to manually work in every software I tried so far, except out of the box PTZ (e.g. [Synology Surveillance Station](https://www.synology.com/de-de/surveillance), [Shinobi](https://github.com/ShinobiCCTV/Shinobi) or [Home Assistant](https://home-assistant.io/)).
+Using these rtsp parameters, I could get it to setup manually in every software I tried so far, except out of the box PTZ (e.g. [Synology Surveillance Station](https://www.synology.com/de-de/surveillance), [Shinobi](https://github.com/ShinobiCCTV/Shinobi) or [Home Assistant](https://home-assistant.io/)).

 Of course: Everything at your own risk here…